Moopinger/smugglefuzz/README.md

 * output

 This will just output the default smuggle gadgets.
-Currently only for H2.CL and H2.TE
+Currently the build in comfirmation only for H2.CL and H2.TE.
+But it is still possible to detect H2.0 attacks via timeouts (–filter TIMEOUT) or OAST on a domain of yours.

 # Thanks (Without these people and projects this would not exist)